 The above limitations also create a dysfunctional loop as immigrants, then, for these reasons, are not inclined to seek help or treatment.
 However, the mental and emotional consequences of adjusting and attempting to function in the USA are significant.

-Some of the most common mental health issues include anxiety, depression and PTSD.
-Anxiety is usually part of the stress of adaptation and of the uncertainty related to moving to a different country and limited by language barriers.
+Some of the most common mental health issues include anxiety, depression, and PTSD.
+Anxiety is usually part of the stress of adaptation and of the uncertainty related to moving to a different country and being limited by language barriers.
 Others start to feel hopeless and feel that are failing.
 This can contribute to depression.
-For other immigrants, the process of entering the country has presented extreme, dangerous situations where many experience traumatic events.
+For other immigrants, the process of entering the country has presented extreme, dangerous situations where many experiences traumatic events.
 In addition, many immigrants may have already been experiencing some of these disorders as they were facing a negative life outlook in their countries of origin.
-This latter, is what drives many to leave their countries.
-So, at the end, immigrants have to deal with emotional and mental problems that already existed and that are compounded by the immigration experience and process.
+This latter is what drives many to leave their countries.
+So, in the end, immigrants have to deal with emotional and mental problems that already existed and that are compounded by the immigration experience and process.

-Of course, as time goes by, and many of these disorders are not treated, the mental health condition of immigrants then risk deteriorating further.
-In turn, this also becomes an obstacle for their proper adaptation and functioning, and also, eventually, will result in increased use of community resources.
+Of course, as time goes by, and many of these disorders are not treated, the mental health condition of immigrants then risks deteriorating further.
+In turn, this also becomes an obstacle to their proper adaptation and functioning, and also, eventually, will result in increased use of community resources.

 From the previous discussion, it is clear that: a) a large number of immigrants will not only already have but they are also likely to develop mental health issues; b) given the barriers (cultural, financial, time, language) that are part of an immigrant’s reality, most immigrants will tend to not seek treatment; and, c) for those immigrants that decide to pursue treatment, finding the right psychologist or professional is challenging.

-At the end, the issue of immigrant’s psychological problems, is not only their problem, it is ours as well.
+In the end, the issue of immigrants’ psychological problems, is not only their problem, it is ours as well.
 By having a healthier population, we will benefit from people who function better.
 This will also alleviate the load on our community and health resources and will contribute to a more positive society.